-Explanation: There would be minimal soil disturbance for installation of this security upgrade project.
-Some digging and trenching is expected to establish several of the new fence post locations and for necessary conduit.
-All work would be occurring at the established substation properties.
-Best Management Practices (BMPs) would be implemented to limit soil transport by wind and water.
+Explanation: There would be minimal soil disturbance for installation of this security enhancement project.
+Some digging is expected to establish several of the new fence post locations.
+All work would be at the established substation property and for short distances outside the substation yards.
+The area outside the substation is dry with limited to no vegetation except for some small weeds and tumbleweeds.

-• Where possible, leave roots intact in vegetation-cover removal operations.
+Where possible, leave roots intact in vegetation-cover removal operations.
 Best Management Practices (BMPs) would be implemented to limit soil transport by wind and water.
+Work should occur during the summer dry season or during a period when the southern boundary is still dry.